HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 [TODO add diagram here]
 ### Handling of alternative *data set* scopes

 Different *data set* scopes will have different life-cycles and processing requirements.
 We initially propose the use of two types of scopes.
-These can later be extended as per project requirements.
+Further types can be added in the future as required.

 *PROJECT_SUBMISSION* Scope
-*Data groups* of scope *PROJECT_SUBMISSION* will indicate that the entirety of a single project submission is complete as indicated by the submitters and all data in the project submission should be processed.
+*Data groups* of scope *PROJECT_SUBMISSION* will indicate that the entirety of a single project submission is complete as indicated by the submitters and all data in the project submission should be processed by Analysis.
+The *PROJECT_SUBMISSION* scope is specifically intended for use with data that is to be analysed by secondary pipelines.

-*QC* scope
+*QUALITY_CONTROL* scope
 The QC scope indicates that a small dataset that will form part of the project submission is to be processed in order to assess data quality.
 The resulting bundle should be marked so as to indicate that it is not complete and only to be used for QC purposes.
+Analysis bundles resulting from QUALITY_CONTROL scoped *data sets* should not be displayed on the browser as regular datasets.

 ### Updates to *data groups*

 Different data groups may handle updates in different ways.

-Updates to project submissions must result in updating of the associated *data groups* in order to trigger reprocessing.
-When part or the entirety of a project submission is updated the associated data group must be identified and updated with the new bundle versions, if bundles have been replaced and/or with additional new bundles.
-This is the responsibility of ingest.
+Updates to PROJECT_SUBMISSIONS must result in updating of the associated *data groups* in order to trigger reprocessing.
+When part or the entirety of a project submission is updated the associated data group must be identified and updated with the new bundle versions, if bundles have been replaced and/or with additional new bundles if bundles have been added.
+This is the responsibility of Ingest.

 Different types of data groups may optionally not be updated when bundles that they entail are updated.
 This is the case for example for QC data groups that should not be updated upon each submission.
 Upon update of a submission all relevant *data groups* can be identified via a search and updated in the DSS.
 Optionally a *data group* specific flag 'auto_update' could be set to FALSE to indicate that a *data group* is not to be updated.
 This can be useful in the case of QC bundles or other bundles where processing at a single point in time is useful.